American Studies Class

 Career Outcomes

-In particular, American Studies majors have gone on to work in the State Department, libraries, art galleries, photography, museums, university teaching, university administration, high schools, city planning, scientific research, the travel industry, law, counseling, writing for magazines and websites, and the music business.
-The American Studies Association maintains a listing of job openings and opportunities.
+As an American Studies major, you can pursue careers in the State Department, libraries, art galleries, photography, museums, university teaching and administration, high schools, city planning, scientific research, the travel industry, law, counseling, writing, and the music business.
+The American Studies Association lists various job openings and opportunities.
+Additionally, a degree in American Studies is a strong foundation for graduate education in law or public policy.

 Paylocity Logo